testdouble/quibble/README.md

 ```

 That way, when the `subject` loaded from `lib/pants` runs `require('./legs')`,
 it will get back the function that returns 'ooh, legs'.
+The fake value is also
+returned by `quibble`, which makes it easy to set and assign a test double in a
+one-liner.

 ## Configuration